AdiFBubu/Personal-Projects/Python - mini projects/Files/README.md

 &emsp;The data is saved in files.
 There will be two files: one for categories and one containing: tasks, due date, responsible person, category. <br><br>
 &emsp;**Additional requirements:** <br>
 &emsp;A menu is displayed from which the user can choose to perform the following operations: <br><br>
-&emsp;&emsp;I.List data: in the initial data display a sort by category is performed. <br><br>
+&emsp;&emsp;I. List data: in the initial data display, a sort by category is performed. <br><br>
-&emsp;&emsp;II.Sort: select one of the 8 options below: <br>
+&emsp;&emsp;II.
+Sort: select one of the 8 options below: <br>
-* ascending sort task
+* ascending sort by task
-* task descending sort
+* descending sort by task
-* sort ascending date
+* ascending sort by date
-* sort descending date
+* descending sort by date
-* sort ascending person responsible
+* ascending sort by person responsible
-* top-down sort person responsible
+* descending sort by person responsible
-* sort ascending category
+* ascending sort by category
-* sort descending category
+* descending sort by category

 &emsp;&emsp;III.
 Data filtering: data filtering is actually a listing of data according to certain details given from the keyboard.
 The filtering criteria are: (the field by which filtering is performed is requested from the keyboard) <br>
 * Task